savdagod/TidbytAssistant/README.md

 ### Pushing text
 #### Use the action TidbytAssistant: Text
 1. Select the radio buttom for *Text*
-2. In the *Custom Content* box, enter the text you want displayed.
+2. In the *Content* box, enter the text you want displayed.
 You can also select from the avaialble fonts and colors as well as static text or scrolling.
 4. Enter your device name and run the action.
 You should see your text on the screen.

 ### Adding app to your regular app rotation